It’s Not About The A-List, Or About Hierachies

 Andrew over at TallSkinnyKiwi has picked up on Technorati’s recent State of the Blogosphere Part 2 report.
 He notes the often discussed long tail, which simply means that most traffic goes to a small number of “A-list” bloggers and that the rest of us are caught in a very long tail of relatively small (or tiny) traffic.
-Andrew goes on to discuss power laws as a structural given.
-With this in mnd he asks some interesting theological questions (such as What is the relation between the hierarchical modularity of a complex system and what is found within the triune complexity of the Godhead?).
+Andrew goes on to discuss power laws and hierarchy as a structural given, something inevitable.

 I’ve been following this idea of the long tail for some time, mainly because Hugh at Gapingvoid has been discussing it over several recent posts.
 I think today he has hit on a far more interesting aspect of the Technorati report, namely the Magic Middle.

 Sure we have a blog A-list, that is no surprise.
 If you look at the church-blog-scene, the A-list mirrors the existing power/gatekeeping structures.
 The A-listers have the book contracts, the speaking engagements, etc etc. What is really interesting, is the next step down, the bloggers with between 20-1000 incoming links, the Magic Middle, the B-list, which globally represents about 155,000 blogs (for all blogs, not just religious ones).
 It is here where we are seeing something interesting, here were we are seeing a rewriting of the existing structures of authority, market and reach.
 As Hugh Macleod puts it,

 “The very top blogs [The “A-List”] will start collectively resembling old media more and more, as the money involved for doing so gets more significant.
 But the Magic Middle [call it the B-List, if you will] will be the realm of the global microbrand.”